 The Apple Phone-to-Phone AR tools will let users experience virtual structures superimposed around them via smartphones.
 AR is used in numerous video games and industries today, and the field is spreading its wings fast for tomorrow.

 Apple is rivaling Google in the race to bring software developers in its platform by releasing AR tools such as this.
-Both the tech players have the same ambition: allow two devices to share data so that two users can see the same structure in the same space.
+Both the tech players have the same ambition: to allow two devices to share data so that two users can see the same structure in the same space.

 Google, on the other hand, has a different approach regarding sharing AR.
 It needs a scan of the player’s surroundings that’ll be sent to and stored in the cloud.

 Once the two players upload their individual data, the two phones are matched up.
 Then, they get to see the same virtual structure in the same place.
-Google said that the scanned data will be deleted after 7 days.
+Google said that the scanned data would be deleted after 7 days.

 Keep following us to get more updates on AR and the relevant doings of the tech leaders.